orbitalquark/textadept/doc/manual.md

 ### Word Highlight

 All occurrences of the selected word, such as a variable name, are automatically highlighted.
 This also works with Find results in the current buffer.
+Pressing `Esc` clears highlighting.

 ![Word Highlight](images/wordhighlight.png)